Conceptualizing a Model To Predict Successful Hires: Reframing the Problem

 Even worse, given the costs — in time, resources, and money — of hiring a new employee, these failures get put under a microscope if we have to start the process all over.
 But, what if we could predict whether a potential hire would be a successful one?

-Could a machine learning model effectively help us predict the best candidate for the job?
+Could a machine learning for HR model effectively help us predict the best candidate for the job?
 What data would we need, and how would it look?
 More importantly, does the data we have match the answers we need to get, or do we need to reframe our questions to get answers that are relevant?

 Right off the bat, there are multiple questions we could ask the model to predict about a potential hire, but not all of them would be well suited to the task at hand.
 For instance, we could ask “how long will a hire stay at the company?”, but that is slightly too open-ended — determining a time frame may go beyond the scope of a simple model.

 Alternatively, we could ask a more discrete question: “how long will an employee have to stay at the position to justify the cost of hiring them?”
-In this case, we don’t really need machine learning to answer the question.
+In this case, we don’t really need machine learning for HR to answer the question.
 We could use BI tools to find the balance.

 One of the factors that is often overlooked during a hiring process is that while a first impression is crucial, it’s just that — a first step in many that lead to an eventual decision.
 Hiring processes occur over time, weeding out candidates and matching those that could be ideal, so any model we build should keep this in mind.
 That is, instead of asking a single question — will this person be a good hire? — we should attempt to create a layered model that can help select the right candidates at every stage.
 In this scenario, our first step isn’t necessarily to identify the perfect candidate for the job, but simply those most likely, based on the features we’re looking for, to get to our second round of interview.